35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 #### What happens next...

 The emergency measures are presented with a list of four seperate consultations, all to start from November and lasting six weeks.
 These will be aligned; two by the Mayor on density/ design changes and the new 20% affordable housing *'time limited planning route'* and two run by the government on CIL and extending the Mayor's powers.
-At the same time,'*Steps to Implementation'*, are in train, by the government via secondary legislation and by the Mayor, using Emergency London Plan Guidance.
+At the same time,'*Steps to Implementation'* will be in train, by the government via secondary legislation and by the Mayor, using Emergency London Plan Guidance.
 The joint paper considers that it has supplied *'developers, social landlords and councils with sufficient detail that they can begin preparing for its implementation - which the Government and the Mayor of london want to secure as soon as possible'*.

 ### What we think - less is not more